«Die Zeit ist um»: Oprah Winfreys Rede an den Golden Globes geht uns alle an

 Winfrey macht sich seit Jahren in der Bürgerrechtsbewegung stark.
 In ihrer Rede erinnerte sie auch an Fortschritte im Bezug auf Gleichberechtigung der schwarzen Bevölkerung – und entsprechende Vorbilder: In den 1960er-Jahren habe sie als kleines Mädchen den Oscar-Sieg von Regisseur und Schauspieler Sidney Poitier verfolgt, sagte Winfrey. «Er trug eine Krawatte und natürlich war er schwarz, und ich hatte vorher noch nie erlebt, dass ein schwarzer Mann so gefeiert wurde wie er.»

-Portier habe damals als erster Schwarzer den Preis als bester Schauspieler bekommen und sei später, so wie sie jetzt, mit dem Cecil B. DeMille-Preis bei den Golden Globes für sein Lebenswerk ausgezeichnet worden. «Mir ist klar, dass es heute auch einige kleine Mädchen geben wird, die erleben, dass ich heute als erste schwarze Frau denselben Preis bekomme», sagte Winfrey.
+Poitier habe damals als erster Schwarzer den Preis als bester Schauspieler bekommen und sei später, so wie sie jetzt, mit dem Cecil B. DeMille-Preis bei den Golden Globes für sein Lebenswerk ausgezeichnet worden. «Mir ist klar, dass es heute auch einige kleine Mädchen geben wird, die erleben, dass ich heute als erste schwarze Frau denselben Preis bekomme», sagte Winfrey.

 Hi.
 Thank you.
 Thank you.
 Thank you all.
 OK.
 OK.
 Thank you, Reese.
 In 1964, I was a little girl sitting on the linoleum floor of my mother's house in Milwaukee watching Anne Bancroft present the Oscar for Best Actor at the 36th Academy Awards.
 She opened the envelope, and said five words that literally made history: «The winner is Sidney Poitier.» Up to the stage came the most elegant man I had ever seen.
 I remember his tie was white and, of course, his skin was black.
 And I'd never seen a black man being celebrated like that.
 And I have tried many, many, many times to explain what a moment like that means to a little girl, a kid watching from the cheap seats as my mom came through the door, bone tired from cleaning other people's houses.
 But all I can do is quote and say that the explanation in Sidney's performance in «Lilies of the Field», «Amen, amen.
 Amen, amen».